kyma-project/community/docs/kyma-release-notes/2023-06-07-release-notes-2.15.md

 Still warm, as the June sun at noon, comes Kyma 2.15.
 The hot season has already started, so juicy improvements are here to refresh your experience with our product.
-Sip the strawberry-Telementry, watermelon-Security, raspberry-API Gateway, and peach-Serverless cool punch news as if you were on a Hawaiian beach.
+Sip the strawberry-Telemetry, watermelon-Security, raspberry-API Gateway, and peach-Serverless cool punch news as if you were on a Hawaiian beach.
 Read on to see what we prepared for you!

 ## Telemetry
 ### Manager
-- In [preparation for turning the telemetry component into a module](https://github.com/kyma-project/telemetry-manager/issues/150), resources have been consolidated.
+- In [preparation for turning the Telemetry component into a module](https://github.com/kyma-project/telemetry-manager/issues/150), resources have been consolidated.
 As a result, you must run a cleanup script when you upgrade to Kyma version 2.15.
 For more details, read the [2.14-2.15 Migration Guide](https://github.com/kyma-project/kyma/blob/main/docs/migration-guide-2.14-2.15.md).
 - Handling of webhook certificates (https://github.com/kyma-project/kyma/issues/16626) has been improved.

 ### Tracing